kgosse412/8_week_sql_challenge/Case Study #3 - Foodie-Fi/B_DataAnalysisQuestions.md

 - 195 customers have upgraded to the pro annual plan in 2020.

-### 9. How many days on average does it take for a customer to an annual plan from the day they join Foodie-Fi?
+### 9. How many days on average does it take for a customer (to upgrade) to an annual plan from the day they join Foodie-Fi?
 ___________________________________________________________________________________________________________________________
 **Overview:**